-(C) Any amounts invested in the covered fund, including any amounts paid by the entity (or employee or former employee thereof) in connection with obtaining the restricted profit interest, are within the limits of § .12 of this subpart; and

-(4D) The interest is not transferable by the covered banking entity (or the affiliate, subsidiary oremployee or former employee thereof) except to another an affiliate or subsidiary thereof. (or an employee of the banking entity or affiliate), to immediate family members, or through the intestacy, of the employee or former employee, or in connection with a sale of the business that gave rise to the restricted profit interest by the entity (or employee or former employee thereof) to an unaffiliated party that provides investment management, investment advisory, commodity trading advisory, or other services to the fund.

-- (47) Prime brokerage transaction means one or more products or services provided by a covered banking entity to a covered fund, such as any transaction that would be a covered transaction, as defined in section 23A(b)(7) of the Federal Reserve Act (12 U.S.C.
-371c(b)(7)), that is provided in connection with custody, clearance and settlement, securities borrowing or lending services, trade execution, or financing, or data, operational, and portfolio management administrative support. - (8) Resident of the United States means a person that is a "U.S. person" as defined in rule 902(k) of the SEC's Regulation S (17 CFR 230.902(k)). - (59) Sponsor means, with respect to a covered fund, means: - (i) To serve as a general partner, managing member, or trustee, or commodity pool operator of a covered fund, or to serve as a commodity pool operator with respect to a covered fund as defined in (b)(1)(ii) of this section; - (ii) In any manner to select or to control (or to have employees, officers, or directors, or agents who constitute) a majority of the directors, trustees, or management of a covered fund; or - (iii) To share with a covered fund, for corporate, marketing, promotional, or other purposes, the same name or a variation of the same name.
+- employee thereof) may be obligated under the terms of such interest to return profits previously received; - (B) All such profit, once allocated, is distributed to the entity (or employee or former employee thereof) promptly after being earned or, if not so distributed, is retained by the covered fund for the sole purpose of establishing a reserve amount to satisfy contractual obligations with respect to subsequent losses of the covered fund and such undistributed profit of the entity (or employee or former employee thereof) does not share in the subsequent investment gains of the covered fund; - (C) Any amounts invested in the covered fund, including any amounts paid by the entity (or employee or former employee thereof) in connection with obtaining the restricted profit interest, are within the limits of §75.12 of this subpart; and - (D) The interest is not transferable by the entity (or employee or former employee thereof) except to an affiliate thereof (or an employee of the banking entity or affiliate), to immediate family members, or through the intestacy, of the employee or former employee, or in connection with a sale of the business that gave rise to the restricted profit interest by the entity (or employee or former employee thereof) to an unaffiliated party that provides investment management, investment advisory, commodity trading advisory, or other services to the fund. - (7) Prime brokerage transaction means any transaction that would be a covered transaction, as defined in section 23A(b)(7) of the Federal Reserve Act (12 U.S.C.
+371c(b)(7)), that is provided in connection with custody, clearance and settlement, securities borrowing or lending services, trade execution, financing, or data, operational, and administrative support. - (8) Resident of the United States means a person that is a "U.S. person" as defined in rule 902(k) of the SEC's Regulation S (17 CFR 230.902(k)). - (9) Sponsor means, with respect to a covered fund: - (i) To serve as a general partner, managing member, or trustee of a covered fund, or to serve as a commodity pool operator with respect to a covered fund as defined in (b)(1)(ii) of this section; - (ii) In any manner to select or to control (or to have employees, officers, or directors, or agents who constitute) a majority of the directors, trustees, or management of a covered fund; or - (iii) To share with a covered fund, for corporate, marketing, promotional, or other purposes, the same name or a variation of the same name.

-(10) Trustee
+(10) Trustee.

-(6) Trustee. (i) For purposes of this subpart, A trustee does not include) A trustee that does not exercise investment discretion with respect to a covered fund, including a directed trustee, as that term is used in that is subject to the direction of an unaffiliated named fiduciary who is not a trustee pursuant to section 403(a)(1) of the Employee's Retirement Income Security Act (29 U.S.C.
-1103(a)(1)); or

-(B) A trustee that is subject to fiduciary standards imposed under foreign law that are substantially equivalent to those described in paragraph (d)(10)(i)(A) of this section;

-(ii) Any covered banking entity that directs a person identified described in paragraph (bd)(610)(i) of this section, or that possesses authority and discretion to manage and control the assets investment decisions of a covered fund for which such person identified in paragraph (b)(6)(i) of this section serves as trustee, shall be considered to be a trustee of such covered fund.
+- (i) For purposes of paragraph (d)(9) of this section and § 75.11 of subpart C, a trustee does not include: - (A) A trustee that does not exercise investment discretion with respect to a covered fund, including a trustee that is subject to the direction of an unaffiliated named fiduciary who is not a trustee pursuant to section 403(a)(1) of the Employee's Retirement Income Security Act (29 U.S.C.
+1103(a)(1)); or - (B) A trustee that is subject to fiduciary standards imposed under foreign law that are substantially equivalent to those described in paragraph (d)(10)(i)(A) of this section; - (ii) Any entity that directs a person described in paragraph (d)(10)(i) of this section, or that possesses authority and discretion to manage and control the investment decisions of a covered fund for which such person serves as trustee, shall be considered to be a trustee of such covered fund.

-§ \\.11 Permitted organizing and offering-of, underwriting, and market making with respect to a covered fund.
+§ 75.11 Permitted organizing and offering, underwriting, and market making with respect to a covered fund.